-- 1. What is meant by contract at will?
-(Following more current terminology, I will call this "employment at will" during class.) - 2.
-Epstein provides two arguments in favor of contract at will.
-The first argument is about the intrinsic fairness of contract at will.
+- What is meant by contract at will?
+(Following more current terminology, I will call this "employment at will" (EAW) during class.) - 2.
+Epstein provides two arguments in favor of EAW.
+The first argument is about the intrinsic fairness of EAW.
 What is his defense of this claim? - 3.
-Epstein's second argument is that contract at will provides instrumental benefits to both employers and employees.
-What benefits does contract at will give employers?
+Epstein's second argument is that EAW provides instrumental benefits to both employers and employees.
+What benefits does EAW give employers?
 What benefits does it give employees?